C0036 Engine Trouble Code

 C0036 OBD-II Diagnostic Chassis (C) Trouble Code DescriptionC0036 engine trouble code is about Ignition Coil A Primary/Secondary Circuit Malfunction.

-Reason For C0036 CodeThe reason of C0036 OBD-II Engine Trouble Code is Ambient Air Temperature Sensor Circuit Low.
+Main reason For C0036 CodeThe reason of C0036 OBD-II Engine Trouble Code is Ambient Air Temperature Sensor Circuit Low.

 Parts or components should not be replaced with reference to only a C0036 DTC.
 The vehicle service manual should be consulted for more information on possible causes of the fault, along with required testing.